-A majority of businesses have some sort of social media platform which they use to interact and engage with customers and clients – and social media is a great way to connect with customers, however, much like many other areas of business, data protection and compliance still applies and should be treated accordingly.
+A majority of businesses have some sort of social media platform which they use to interact and engage with customers and clients – and social media is indeed a great way to connect with customers.
+However, much like many other areas of business, data protection and compliance still applies and should be treated accordingly.

 On 5th June 2018 the A Court interpreting EU law, ensuring it is applied in the same way in all EU countries, and settling legal disputes between national governments and EU institutions....
-(CJEU) passed its judgment in Case C-210/16 Wirtschaftsakademie Schleswig-Holstein.
+(CJEU) passed its judgement in Case C-210/16 Wirtschaftsakademie Schleswig-Holstein.
 This concerned the Wirtschaftsakademie’s Facebook fan page which the data protection authority of Schleswig-Holstein, Germany, sought to deactivate.